Rural households, Agriculture, and Climate change – why and how farmers (do not) adapt in Ethiopia (RACE)

 Info

-Start date: 1 June, 2023 End date: 31 March, 2028 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 23-01-KU Countries: Ethiopia Thematic areas: Agricultural production, Climate change, Natural resource management, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Bahir Dar University, Ethiopia Policy Studies Institute (PSI), Ethiopia Project coordinator: Goytom Abraha Kahsay Total grant: 12,168,074 DKK
+Start date: 1 June, 2023 End date: 31 March, 2028 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 23-01-KU Countries: Ethiopia Thematic areas: Agricultural production, Climate change, Natural resource management, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Bahir Dar University, Ethiopia Policy Studies Institute (PSI), Ethiopia Project website: go to website (the site might be inactive) Project coordinator: Goytom Abraha Kahsay Total grant: 12,168,074 DKK

 Project summary